-Legal Belgium Gambling Sites
+Legal Belgium Betting Sites

 The good news is there are a few recognizable international brands that have the proper licenses to host games here.
 These are the sites I would recommend first, as they are all truly legal Belgian betting sites.